 The former choice is necessary when dealing with functions that are far from smooth.
-The latter, which was used in the examples given so far, except that of Figure 2.1, is useful for exploratory work, for example if one wants to examine the properties of Chebyshev interpolants of high orders, and it also has advantages for applications in differential equations, where the introduction of breakpoints may lead to difficulties.
+The latter, which was used in the examples given so far, except that of Fig. 3, is useful for exploratory work, for example, if one wants to examine the properties of Chebyshev interpolants of high orders, and it also has advantages for applications in differential equations, where the introduction of break points may lead to difficulties.

-Before presenting the algorithm, we give illustrative examples.
-First are three examples of the edge detection kind.
-The command chebfun(@(x)abs(x-0.1)) produces a chebfun consisting of two funs, each linear, with a breakpoint at x = 0.1 (up to an error of $2^{-56} \approx 1.4 \times 10^{-17}$ ).
-Since the construction process only samples the function at various points x (in contrast to the command abs(chebfun(@(x)x)-0.1), which would take advantage of the rootfinder), the result of this computation illustrates the edge detector successfully at work.
-Similarly the command chebfun(@(t)sign(sin(t)), [0 10\pi]), while again only sampling the function at various points in $[0, 10\pi]$ , succeeds in producing a chebfun with 10 pieces, each constant.
-The breakpoints are now at $\pi, 2\pi, \ldots, 9\pi$ , or more precisely, at their correctly rounded approximations in the floating point number system.
-A third example is this:
+Before presenting the algorithm we give illustrative examples.
+First, are three examples of the edge-detection kind.
+The command chebfun(@(x)abs(x-0.1)) produces a chebfun consisting of two funs, each linear, with a break point at x=0.1 (up to an error of $2^{-56}\approx 1.4\times 10^{-17}$).
+Since the construction process only samples the function at various points x (in contrast to the command abs(chebfun(@(x)x)-0.1) that would take advantage of the root finder), the result of this computation illustrates the edge detector successfully at work.
+Similarly, the command chebfun(@(t) sign(sin(t)), [0 10pi]), while again only sampling the function at various points in $[0, 10\pi]$, succeeds in producing a chebfun with 10 pieces, each constant.
+The break points are now at π , 2π , ..., 9π or, more precisely, at their correctly rounded approximations in the floating-point number system.
+A third example is the following: